Jim Turner (politician): U.S. House of Representatives

 In 1996, 2nd district U.S. Representative Charlie Wilson, known for his role in funding the resistance to Afghanistan's communist government, decided not to run for a thirteenth term.
 Turner won the Democratic nomination to succeed him and was handily elected in November 1996, when Bill Clinton was reelected as U.S. President.
 He was reelected three times with no substantive opposition.
 Congressman Turner sat on the House Armed Services Committee, and was the Ranking Member of the House Committee on Homeland Security.
 Considered a somewhat fiscally Conservative Democrat, Turner co-chaired the Blue Dog Coalition and was a member of the New Democrat Coalition.

 In 2003, Turner was one of the targets of a highly controversial redistricting engineered by Tom DeLay.
 The Texas Legislature dismantled his district, which covered a large portion of East Texas stretching from Lufkin to the suburbs of Houston, and split its territory among three districts.
 The largest portion was shifted to the 8th District, represented by Republican Kevin Brady, who had been elected the same year as Turner.
-While Turner had represented more of the new 8th than Brady, most of the 8th's vote was cast in heavily Republican Montgomery County, which has as much population as the rest of the district combined.
+While the new 8th was geographically more Turner's district than Brady's, most of the 8th's vote was cast in heavily Republican Montgomery County, which had as many people as the rest of the district combined.
 His home in Crockett was thrown into the Fort Worth/Arlington-based 6th district, an even more Republican area represented by the then ten-term incumbent Joe Barton.
 Barton represented 96 percent of the population of the new district.
 Believing that he stood no realistic chance of staying in Congress, Turner decided not to seek a fifth term in 2004.